 - The Frank Kobe Fund holds funds for continuation of Flying Training Awards for Air Cadets in the name of Frank Kobe. - The Alex Venebles Fund holds funds to be used for post secondary education of Air Cadets in engineering. - The Advisory Council Fund holds donations from the Advisory Council to generate an annual scholarship of \$1,000. - The K.C.
 Lett Fund holds funds to be used for post-secondary education scholarships in an aviation related program.
-Fifty percent of annual disbursement are awarded to air cadets resident in Alberta. - The Advanced Incubator Model for Aviation and Aerospace (AIM-AA) Fund is an externally restricted Fund in support of the "Advanced Incubator Model - Aviation Aerospace" project, whose purpose is to establish a new, non-profit corporation to act as a primary research and development body for the industry sector as it relates to incubating, new training, education and skill development models to address workforce needs. - The Manitoba PC Fund holds funds for three \$2,500 scholarships to be given to Manitoba cadets. - The Weston Estate Fund holds funds to support the creation of academic scholarships for air cadets enrolled in post-secondary STEM programs at accredited educational institutions.
+Fifty percent of annual disbursement are awarded to air cadets resident in Alberta. - The Advanced Incubator Model for Aviation and Aerospace (AIM-AA) Fund is an externally restricted Fund in support of the "Advanced Incubator Model Aviation Aerospace" project, whose purpose is to establish a new, non-profit corporation to act as a primary research and development body for the industry sector as it relates to incubating, new training, education and skill development models to address workforce needs. - The Manitoba PC Fund holds funds for three \$2,500 scholarships to be given to Manitoba cadets. - The Weston Estate Fund holds funds to support the creation of academic scholarships for air cadets enrolled in post-secondary STEM programs at accredited educational institutions. - The Music Scholarship Fund holds funds for awards to support excellence in leadership in music.